UIUCLearningLanguageLab/AOCHILDES/README.md

-# Create-CHILDES-Corpus
+# AO-CHILDES

-A Python API for retrieving text data consisting of child-directed speech.

-Importantly, age of the target child is preserved in ordering of text data.
+Python API for retrieving American-English child-directed speech transcripts, ordered by the age of the target child.

 ## Usage